flutter-tizen/flutter-tizen/doc/configure-device.md

 ### Install Tizen OS on Raspberry Pi 4

 > [!NOTE]
-> Raspberry Pi 3 was not supported since Tizen 8.0.
+> Raspberry Pi 3 is not supported since Tizen 8.0.
 Raspberry Pi 5 (64bit-only) can be used for experimental.

 You need a Linux PC (for flashing), a Raspberry Pi 4 board, and a micro SD card with a minimum capacity of 8 GB.